VlachosGroup/pMuTT/README.rst

-Python Multiscale Thermochemistry Toolbox (pMuTT)
+Python Multiscale Thermochemistry Toolbox (pmutt)
 ==================================================

-The **P**\ ython **Mu**\ ltiscale **T**\ hermochemistry **T**\ oolbox (pMuTT) is a Python library for Thermochemistry developed by the Vlachos Research Group at the University of Delaware.
+The **P**\ ython **Mu**\ ltiscale **T**\ hermochemistry **T**\ oolbox (pmutt) is a Python library for Thermochemistry developed by the Vlachos Research Group at the University of Delaware.
 This code was originally developed to convert *ab-initio* data from DFT to observable thermodynamic properties such as heat capacity, enthalpy, entropy, and